Fort Ancient (Lebanon, Ohio)

 Maintained as a state historical park, the site was designated a National Historic Landmark for its significance.
 The State of Ohio purchased the land and made it Ohio's first state park in 1891.
 In addition, this is part of the Hopewell Ceremonial Earthworks, one of 14 sites nominated in January 2008 by the U.S. Department of the Interior for potential submission by the United States to the UNESCO World Heritage List.
+It was officially designated a World Heritage Site in September 2023 together with the earthworks at Hopewell Culture National Historical Park and the Newark Earthworks.
+Fort Ancient is owned and operated by the Ohio History Connection.

 Construction

 The Fort Ancient earthworks were built in at least three stages over an estimated 400-year period.
 The shoulder blades of deer, split elk antlers, clam shell hoes, and digging sticks were used to loosen the dirt, and baskets holding 35 to 40 pounds were used to carry and distribute the soils in building the earthworks.
 Archaeologists estimate the total volume of earth in the walls at 553000 cuyd.